- Arts and Design»

 When you go to the Captain Crafty site, you'll find the template for the masks and ideas for decorating them.
 Kids love to make and wear, or hide behind, masks and to play games wearing them.
 A great activity for a group of kids.

 This hen and chicks lacing project includes teaching kids to do basic stitching.
 Find the instructions at Captain Crafty and enjoy a fun project with the kids.

 11. MOM Picture Frame

 Mom will love this MOM framed picture of her little sweetie.
 Find the directions for this easy to make frame at Busy Bee Kids Crafts.com.

 12. Shoebox Swings

 I love the use of shoe boxes for making this project.
 I'm sure the kids will spend lots of time playing imaginary games when they finish making this paper doll play yard.
-The instructions for this craft project is found at KROKOTAK .
+The instructions for this craft project is found at Krokotac .